serebrov/serebrov.github.io-hugo/content/posts/2016-07-03-simple-git-workflow.md

 ### 2) Check If Working Copy Is Clean

-Check if there are no uncommited changes:
+Check if there are no uncommitted changes:

 ```bash
     $ git status